 There will be quizzes in class, generally on Mondays, but not on any regular schedule.
 The quiz will cover topics in the homework assignment due the previous Friday, and should be considered as part of the homework assignment.
-There will be no makeups for these quizzes!
-As compensation, the lowest quiz score from the semester will be dropped.
+The quiz will be taken on ELMS and open during the last 10 minutes or so of class on Monday.
+The quiz is CLOSED book, notes, internet, etc. There will be no makeups for these quizzes!
+As compensation, the two lowest quiz scores from the semester will be dropped.